 - Go to the front panel and select Replace oiler foam from the Preventive Maintenance menu The carriage moves into the electrical compartment and heating is turned off. - 2.
-Open the printhead access door.
+Unlock and open the printhead access door.

 3. Slide off the cover of the front oiler foam.